SoftwareDesignLab/nvip-crawler/patchfinder/README.md

 - Product repos are cloned in the resources folder, then deleted after use
 > **NOTE:** This component relies directly on the affected product data from the product name extractor and should be run after affected product data is populated in the database.

+## Fix Finder Subcomponent
+The Fix Finder is a subcomponent of the Patch Finder, as its goals are very similar and it is modeled directly after the way that the PatchFinder collects and stores data.
+There are two main stages to the Fix Finding process: 1) Collect the urls that will be scraped for fixes (done primarily by the FixUrlFinders), and 2) Scrape the collected urls for vulnerability mitigation information relevant to the CVE/CPE being analyzed (done primarily by the FixParsers).
+- Done:
+  - Database structure to hold found fixes and their sources.
+  - API code to transport Fix data to the front-end
+  - Basic abstract FixUrlFinder & FixParser implementations, these should serve as templates for all host-specific implementations.
+  - FixFinderEnvVars is done, with the structure for any additional necessary environment variables
+  - Isolated Fix Finder component can be toggled with a single environment variable, FF_INPUT_MODE
+  - Basic threading/futures implementation for scraping (FixFinderThread)
+- WIP:
+  - The way we source urls should be improved to include as many "good" sources as possible, "good" referring to reputation / completeness / chance of finding fixes.
+  - The way we scrape urls needs further development and possibly further ideation to ensure we are getting the right data, as quickly as possible.
+    - The parser system has been adapted from the Crawler htmlparser package and is more of a PoC of how we could collect this data, if we find a better way, go for it.
+    - A "GenericParser" class that is able to attempt to scrape fix information from a host that we do not explicitly have a parser implementation for.
+    - The database might even benefit from storing the parser which was used for each found fix, similar to the way the crawler functions with its own parsers.
+  - Once this system is functioning smoothly for one/several hosts, the main development cost should be to create new parsers (increasing the amount of domains we can parse "perfectly").

 ## System Requirements

 * Patch Finder requires at least Java version 8.